BENEFITING: Literacy Source - A Community Learning Center

 - $300 buys a ChromeBook to help increase digital literacy

-- $500 buys an iPad for our ABE Beginning Literacy class
+- $500 buys a tablet for our ABE Beginning Literacy class

 - $2,000 funds ten weeks of Parent ESL instruction at one of our neighborhood school programs